 • • •

-Vrbaški’s practice is rooted in the photographic image as a palpable site for contemplation of complexity.
-Generally working with large formats and repeating motifs, she pushes past the narrative, seeking to foster a deeper engagement with the photographic image.
+Vrbaški’s practice is rooted in the photographic image as an avenue to self-knowledge.
+Generally working with large formats and repeating motifs, she seeks to foster a deeper engagement with the photographic image.
 In such a process, depicting becomes carving, burrowing, until the image is ‘hollow enough to echo’.

 • • •